vmware-tanzu-labs/yaml-overlay-tool/docs/sections/kubernetesUseCases.md

 `yot -i instructions.yaml -o /tmp/new`

-### Change the Name of a Label's Key
+### Modify the Name of a Label's Key

-In this example we will replace the `name` label with `app.kubernetes.io/name` by using the `format` action.
-The `~` character in JSONPath+ always returns the value of the key, rather than the value.
+In this example we will manipulate the `name` label key with `app.kubernetes.io/name` by using the `format` action and retaining the existing value.
+The `~` character in JSONPath+ always returns the value of the key, rather than the value of the key/value pair.

 ```yaml
 # instructions.yaml